 Sector Commentary from Standard & Poor's

-S&P Capital IQ recommends underweighting the S&P 500 Utilities sector.
-Year to
+CFRA recommends underweighting the S&P 500 utilities sector.
+Year to date

-11.4% for the 500.
+for the 500.
 There are four sub-industry indices in this sector.
-Electric Utilities is the largest, representing more than 50% of the sector's
+Electric utilities is the largest, representing more than 60% of the sector's market

 |How are performance, market cap, market weight, and fundamentals calculated?|